-Understanding your choices if you need to pay for Residential or Nursing Home Fees.
+Understanding your choices if you need to pay for a Care Home

-Apart from if you qualify for ongoing NHS Continuing Healthcare, if you are about to start paying for care, you will be financially means tested to see if you need to pay for your own care.
-With the current means testing thresholds being so low - £23,250 England, £27,250 Scotland, or if you live in Wales £24,000 if you need domiciliary care or £40,000 for care in a care home (2018/19) (and these figures include the value of any home -if you are single, widowed or divorced), it is not surprising that many people find they end up paying for their own care and become what is known as a “self-funder”.
+Unless you qualify for ongoing NHS Continuing Healthcare, if you are about to start paying for care, you will be financially means tested to see if you need to pay for your own care.
+With the current means testing thresholds being so low - £23,250 England, £27,250 Scotland, or if you live in Wales £40,000 (2018/19) (and these figures include the value of any home -if you are single, widowed or divorced), it is not surprising that many people find they end up paying for their own care and become what is known as a “self-funder”.

 No one likes having to pay for their own care but here at Advice on Care we aim to make paying for care as easy and affordable as possible relieving you of just one more worry.